mclown/AliOS-Things-wiki/tutorial/Add-a-new-board-example.md

 This article takes stm32433 as an example to illustrate how to add single board of this type to the existing make system based on stm32433 HelloWorld keil project.

+Reference versions of AliOS Things: AOS-R-2.0.0 and former releases

 ## 1 Add board component

 If the compilation target is nano@stm32l433-nucleo, then when making system searches for dependency component, it will search for component named stm32l433-nucleo from board directory.
 So you need to create a board/stm32l433-nucleo directory and add a stm32l433-nucleo.mk file in it.
 You can refer to the existing b_l475e.mk (delete some of them that you don't need).